Hall of Mental Cultivation: Restoration and conservation

 Since 2006, the Palace Museum commenced a research and conservation project aimed at maintaining and restoring the Hall of Mental Cultivation.

 Given that the hall has rarely been open to the public, its quiet and dusty interior has become prone to widespread pest-breeding.
 This has made preserving cultural relics a greater challenge, given that such pests target and destroy the relics which are often made with natural, organic material.
 In a study concerned with the conservation of cultural relics within buildings inside the Forbidden City, over the course of three years, Zhang and colleagues discovered that cultural relics inside the hall were at risk of decay, due to pests like the carpet beetle, silverfish, booklice, clothes moths, and the spider beetle.
 The relics that were most at risk were "carpets, felts and rafters used as partitions."
 The Buddha Room, which houses up to 38 thangkas, had the highest concentration of pests, specifically carpet beetles.
 The preservation of thangkas is particularly difficult, since not only insect damage but environmental conditions like changes in winds and temperatures, exposure to light, effects of pollution and dust, paint loss and natural ageing can quickly cause the artworks to tear, wrinkle, or become brittle.
 The hall's glazed tiling, which was also a common feature in ancient Chinese architecture, has also experienced degradation and poor conservation due to hundreds of years of exposure to constant changes in environmental conditions, particularly rain.

 Since September 2018, the Hall of Mental Cultivation has been closed due to such restoration.
 It was expected that the hall would reopen in 2020.

+The hall finally reopened for public visits in December 2025 after decades of renovation.
+Over 4,300 spots across the architecture were fixed in the past decade.
+Experts also restored 500 paintings and settings, 120 groups of architectural decorations, and 88 plaques and hanging couplets.